cyscale/cyscale.com/src/pages/careers/marketing-specialist.md

 ---
 # Job description

-Cyscale is a startup from Cluj-Napoca, activating in the cloud cybersecurity industry.
+Cyscale is a startup with offices in London (UK) and Cluj-Napoca (RO), activating in the cloud cybersecurity industry.

 Following our most recent [Successful Investment Round](https://www.eu-startups.com/2020/09/romanian-startup-cyscale-raises-e350k-in-4-hours-on-seedblink-for-its-international-expansion), we are now looking to expand our team in order to drive forward the development of our business.
 Our goals are ambitious: we want to become one of the strongest cloud security companies in Europe and beyond.